-All of our locations will be closed in observance of Memorial Day on Monday, May 30, 2016.
-We will resume normal banking hours on Tuesday, May 31st.
-Have a safe and Happy Memorial Day.
+All of our locations will be closed on Monday, July 4, 2016 in observance of Independence Day.
+We will resume normal banking hours on Tuesday, July 5, 2016.
+Have a safe and happy July 4th holiday.

 Keep up on the latest topics from the Federal Deposit Insurance Corporation in the agency's quarterly newsletter, FDIC Consumer News.

 This quarter's newsletter addresses the increasing reliance on computers and the Internet for everything from shopping and communicating to banking and bill paying.
 While the benefits of faster and more convenient "cyber" services are clear, the strategies for preventing online fraud and theft may not be as well-known by many bank customers.
 That is why the FDIC has produced a special edition of the agency's quarterly FDIC Consumer News (Winter 2016) entitled "A Bank Customer's Guide to Cybersecurity.

 National Consumer Protection Week, March 6 – 12, is a good time to remind everyone of the importance of using best practices when accessing websites that contain personal and financial information.

 PROTECT COMPUTERS AND NETWORKS by installing security and antivirus software that protects against malware or other malicious software.
 Use a firewall program to prevent unauthorized access.
 Be sure to regularly update to the latest version of your security software or better yet, make sure your settings allow for automatic updates.